Emergency Planning

 Emergency Response Plan |

 On January 23, 2020, Counties Council adopted the updated Emergency Response Plan under By-Law 22-68.
-The plan was developed by the Emergency Management Program Committee and is reviewed annually to ensure that it remains current and contains appropriate measures to address risks within the community as they are identified.
-The public version of the plan is published on the website. |
+The plan was developed by the Emergency Management Program Committee and is reviewed annually to ensure that it remains current and contains appropriate measures to address risks within the community as they are identified. |

 Community and Social Services Emergency Response Role |